Get exclusive money-saving offers and guides

 Instead of insuring specific items up to a specific limit, you will instead be able to decide on the umbrella limit that applies to all of your portable contents.
 A maximum limit will also apply to the amount you can claim on any one individual item.

 Specified portable contents insurance is usually required to protect high-risk and high-value items.
-For example, mobile phones and tablets (iPads) are seen as high-risk items because you regularly take them out and about with you, they can be easily lost and they’re also a common target for thieves.
+For example, mobile phones and tablets, such as iPads, are seen as high-risk items because you regularly take them out and about with you.
+They can be easily lost and they’re also a common target for thieves.

 Meanwhile, high-value items are usually possessions that are valued at $1,000 or more, such as engagement rings and digital cameras.
 Because the value of these items will usually exceed the individual item limit on unspecified portable contents insurance, you’ll need to specify these items and their value when applying for cover.